 5. Use mobile payments when you’re shopping on your phone

 Smartphone manufacturers have also created payment systems that are highly secure to use online.
 Apple Pay, Google Pay and Samsung Pay will come with your phone right out of the box, and all you need to start using it is to scan your credit or debit card.

 You can tell if the place you’re shopping accepts mobile payments by checking for the logos below.

 When you’re ready to check out, choose the option above that comes with your smartphone. iPhones come with Apple Pay, Androids can use Google Pay and Samsung Galaxy devices use Samsung Pay.

 You’ll be asked to unlock your phone by using Face ID or entering your passcode during checkout.
 The charge will be processed using the debit or credit card you entered into your digital wallet.

-You can also use mobile payments when you’re shopping in-person.
+You can also use mobile payments when you’re shopping in person.
 Just select the payment method on your device and scan it with the card reader instead of swiping a physical card or using cash.
-When done properly, there’s no need to touch anything besides your phone, making it a safer way to pay during a pandemic.
+There’s no need to touch anything besides your phone when done correctly, making it a safer way to pay during a pandemic.

 Now that you’ve found the safest ways to pay, your next task is to protect your bank account from hackers and cybercriminals.
 Even if you’re protecting your card, it never hurts to double down on security for the sake of your money.